NZRS/nzrs-hive-udf/GenericUDFDelta/README.md

 If you are running Hive 0.10 or less, you'll be interested on using this function.
-Using a set of grouped values, it will calculate the arithmetic different between consecutive values.
+Using a set of grouped values, it will calculate the arithmetic difference between consecutive values.

 It will work for any primitive numeric type (TINYINT, SMALLINT, INT, BIGINT, FLOAT, DOUBLE, DECIMAL)